• Skip to main content

 What About Additional C02?

 Adding a C02 canister can boost production and potency.
 But this is an advanced technique.
-If you are just starting out, we highly recommended that you stick to the basics of cannabis cultivation and get a few successful grows over and done with, before you start worrying about more innovative and complicated methods.
+If you are just starting out, I highly recommended that you stick to the basics of cannabis cultivation and get a few successful grows over and done with, before you start worrying about more innovative and complicated methods.

-Once you’re confident in your ability to maintain the perfect environment for optimal growth, then you can look into C02 injection.
+Once youโre confident in your ability to maintain the perfect environment for optimal growth, then you can look into C02 injection.

 Best Grow Tent Set Up: Final Thoughts